alphawaseem/WebOptimization/README.md

 ## How to use gulp

- 1. To minify html use this command
+ 1. To minify html use this command:
  	$ gulp html
- 2. To minify css files
+ 2. To minify css files:
     $ gulp css
- 3. To minify js files
+ 3. To minify js files:
  	$ gulp js
- 4. To minify html in pizza site
+ 4. To minify html in pizza site:
  	$ gulp pizza_html
- 5. To minify css in pizza site
+ 5. To minify css in pizza site:
  	$ gulp pizza_css
- 6. To minify js in pizza site
+ 6. To minify js in pizza site:
  	$ gulp pizza_js